+y{iPH}^{\bullet} = private health insurance status;

-$y{iPHI}^{}$ $y{iHOSP}^{}$ = Health care utilisation (admission to either government or private hospital);
+y{iHOSP} = health care utilisation (admission to either government or private hospital);

-= Socioeconomic variables such as household SOCIO, monthly income, education level, job status and job sector;
+$SOCIO_i$ = socioeconomics variables such as household monthly;

+income, education level, job status and job sector;

-= Demographic variables such as age, gender, DEMO. marital status andethnicity;
+$DEMO_i$ = demographic variables such as age, gender, marital status and ethnicity;

-Geographical indicator of state grouping and $GEO_i$ region variables;
+GEO_i = geographical indicator of state grouping and region variables;

-HEALTH, = Health and lifestyle variables; PVTCARE = Private inpatient care variable.
+HEALTH_i = health and lifestyle variables; PVTCARE = private inpatient care variable.

-In the absence of mandatory private health insurance, the demand for private health insurance is potentially driven by the rising cost of health care so that individuals who expect to use health services are more likely to demand private health insurance.
-The bivariate probit model allows for correlations between the unobserved determinants of private health insurance and health care utilisation.
-As discussed, this endogeneity is accounted for in the econometric specification.
-Dealing with other possible sources of endogeneity in addition to this issue is difficult because of the nature of the data and added econometric complications.
+In the absence of mandatory private health insurance, it is possible that the demand for private health insurance is driven by the rising cost of health care so that individuals who expect to use health services are more likely to demand private health insurance.
+The bivariate probit model allows for correlation between the unobserved determinants of private health insurance and health care utilisation.
+As discussed above, this endogeneity is accounted for in the econometric specification.
+Dealing with other possible sources of endogeneity in addition to this issue is difficult because of the nature of the data and the added econometric complications involved.